llisaeva/Email-Client/README.md

 # Email Client
+A simple email client.
 __Using a Gmail account, the user can:__
 - Receive, read and send emails (from/to any existing email account).
 - Send, receive and download image attachments.
 # Project
-__This project was made to practice OOP concepts, use the Model-View-Controller design pattern and create a UI.__
+This project was made to practice OOP concepts, use the Model-View-Controller design pattern and create a UI.

 <p>
   <img src="https://github.com/llisaeva/Email-Client/blob/master/demo_img/email-client-demo.gif" alt ="animated"/>